omlnaut/DeliveryTracker/.github/instructions/general_structure.instructions.md

 - `function_app.py`: The main entry point for the Azure Functions app.
 It is responsible for loading the functions from the `usecases` and `infrastructure` folders and registering them with the Azure Functions runtime.

 The `investigations` folder is for testing out new use case ideas.
 The notebooks in there are not guaranteed to work.

+# Coding
+When creating new python files, the linter will not pick them up automatically.
+I have to use the "python: restart language server" command in the command palette to make it aware of the new files.
+This is a limitation of the Azure Functions Python extension.